gmsgowtham/react-native-marked/CONTRIBUTING.md

 yarn example ios
 ```

-Make sure your code passes TypeScript and ESLint.
+Make sure your code passes TypeScript and Lint.
 Run the following to verify:

 ```sh
 yarn typescript